philipdelff/NMdata/README.md

 bottleneck for a pharmacometrician to contributing even more.

-The NMdata objective: *Automate the book keeping and allow more time for actual modeling* Preparing data sets - and if you use Nonmem, reading the results data - can be tedious, and mistakes can lead to hours of frustration.
+The NMdata objective: *Automate the book keeping and allow more time for actual modeling* Preparing data sets - and if you use NONMEM, reading the results data - can be tedious, and mistakes can lead to hours of frustration.
 NMdata provides useful tools (including automated checks) for these trivial tasks.